SubhamKumar-Gaurav/Rainfall_Predictor_Longowal/README.md

 # Rainfall_Predictor_Longowal

 This project involves building a rainfall predictor model for the Longowal region where it is supposed to be used.
-So far, I have gathered the weather data for the last 15 years and currently processing the data.
+The repo will be updated as soon as the tasks gets completed.

+1) Data Collection - Done
+2) Data Cleaning - Done
+3) Data preprocessing - current